 Don’t forget to connect with others in your life.

 Physical distancing doesn’t have to mean social isolation.
 Reach out to neighbors by phone, email or community networking sites.
 If someone in our service area is in need of food or emergency financial assistance, have that person contact us directly at 763-489-7500 or firstname.lastname@example.org.

-If you have specific questions about how this affects your programs or volunteer projects, or have an interest in learning about how to help with the curbside model, please email firstname.lastname@example.org.
-Financial donations are our greatest need during this time.
+Yes.
+If you have specific questions about how current government regulations affect your programs or volunteer projects, or have an interest in volunteering, please email email@example.com.

 In times of uncertainty such as this, we see the best of our community emerge.
 We are overwhelmed with gratitude for all who have asked, “How can I help?” in the midst of the COVID-19 crisis.